 Teams can’t exist without leaders.
 That’s you.
 You set the tone for your restaurant team.
 How you treat your staff affects how they treat your guests.
 Specific strategies for an “improve teamwork” resolution include:

 - Work with staff members to create specific team goals.

 - Create an incentive program that improves team morale.

 The labor market for restaurants has never been more challenging, and that trend is likely to continue.
 To decrease turnover, you have to focus on three areas of staffing: finding, hiring, and retaining.
 Tailor your staffing resolutions to target these areas:

 - Recruit candidates that fit with your team.

 - Hire based on potential rather than experience.

-The key to being successful in the New Year isn’t about doing one thing exactly right.
+The key to being successful in the new year and beyond isn’t about doing one thing exactly right.
 It’s about doing several things much better than you’ve been doing them.
 When you spend time on key goals such as strengthening your team, improving communication skills, and decreasing turnover, you’ll find that managing day-to-day operations will get easier.

 The restaurant staffing section of our blog is dedicated to helping you meet your staffing goals.
 Check it out!